attcs/Octree/README.md

 ## Features
 * Adaptable to any existing geometric system
+* Adaptable to the original container of geometrical entities
 * Arbitrary number of dimensions for other scientific usages
 * Support of `std::execution` policies (so it is parallelizable)
 * Edit functions to Insert/Update/Erase entities